mongodb/docs/source/reference/javascript.rst

-   For the current session, this command permits read operations from non-master (i.e. :term:`slave` or :term:`secondary`) nodes.
+   For the current session, this command permits read operations from non-master (i.e. :term:`slave` or :term:`secondary`) instances.
 Practically, use this method in the following form:

    .. code-block:: javascript